Want to know a secret about the Everest Base Camp trek?

 This turns out to be a terrible decision (as most of my decisions are).

-Fighting back the urges to vomit, faint, sleep, or surrender to the cold I decrease my pace to approximately one step per twenty seconds as I slowly crawl towards the summit.
+Fighting back the urge to vomit, faint, sleep, or surrender to the cold I decrease my pace to approximately one step per twenty seconds as I slowly crawl towards the summit.

 After what feels like forever, and what probably looks fairly ridiculous, I reach the summit of Kala Patthar where I have a clear and unobstructed view of the highest mountain on Earth (that’s Mount Everest in case you’ve managed to avoid learning that fact).